zaphosting/docs/docs/suggestions.md

 ---
 id: suggestions
 title: Submit Suggestions
-description: Information on how to submit suggestions for new games and features on ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to submit suggestions for new games and features on ZAP-Hosting
 sidebar_label: Submit Suggestions
 ---